 Contact patients with outstanding pharmacy balances and facilitate payment arrangements.

 Document all patient interactions in appropriate systems and databases, including MiChart, TheraDoc, Otis and QS1.

 Stay abreast of current regulations and requirements of insurance companies, assistance programs and other medication resources.

 Act as a resource and effectively communicate complex insurance and financial information associated with specialty medications to all areas within the medical center including clinics and providers as well as insurance companies, patients, and their families.
 Participate in patient education programs, including group classes and one on one teaching.

 Facilitate patient enrollment or transition to a non-UMHS pharmacy when needed based on patients' insurance requirements to ensure uninterrupted access to their specialty medication.

-Candidates should have an associate degree in a healthcare-related field and/or experience in a pharmacy or medical office setting with strong background in insurance benefits, billing and verification, and patient financial counseling.
+Candidates should have an Associate's Degree in a healthcare-related field and/or experience in a pharmacy or medical office setting with strong background in insurance benefits, billing and verification, and patient financial counseling.